Create a MySQL table to store hotel details

 - rating - Rating of the hotel, it is an integer, values 0 - 5

-- date_modified - Date of modification, default is current date
+- date_created - Default is current date

 CREATE TABLE `hotels` (